This page was last updated 29 May 2020.

 Hand hygiene is important.

-How are you making your decisions around PPE?
+How is the Ministry of Health making decisions around PPE?

 The Ministry is working with a Technical Advisory Group, which includes national infection control experts, public health experts and clinicians.
 The decisions are made on scientific evidence, international experience and current WHO guidance.